Wisconsin Department of Children and Families

 The W-2 Transition (W-2 T) employment position is for individuals who have been determined not ready for unsubsidized employment and unable to successfully participate in one of the other W-2Wisconsin Works employment positions for reasons such as an individual’s incapacitation or the need to remain in the home to care for another W-2 group member who is incapacitated or disabled.

-Participants placed in a W-2 TW-2 Transition must have a formal assessment, as described below, scheduled and documented in CARESClient Assistance for Reemployment and Economic Support within 30 calendar days of the W-2 T placement.
-The FEPFinancial and Employment Planner must not assume that participants who have a disability are unable to participate in an employment position other than W-2 T, including unsubsidized employment.
+Participants placed in a W-2 TW-2 Transition must have a formal assessment, as described below, scheduled and documented in WWPWisconsin Work Programs within 30 calendar days of the W-2 T placement.
+(See 5.5.1) The FEPFinancial and Employment Planner must not assume that participants who have a disability are unable to participate in an employment position other than W-2 T, including unsubsidized employment.
 The FEP may place a participant in a W-2 T when the participant is incapable of performing a CSJCommunity Service Job, as determined by the W-2 agency, for reasons which may include:

-1. The participant is determined, based on an independent assessment by a medical professional, DVRDivision of Vocational Rehabilitation, or similar qualified assessing agency or individual, to be or expected to be incapacitated for a period of at least 60 days.
+1. The participant is determined, based on an independent assessment by a medical professional or similar qualified assessing agency or individual, to be or expected to be incapacitated for a period of at least 60 days.
 Examples of incapacitation that would warrant an assessment may include:

 · Physical limitations;